 - for deleting items existing in Deleted Items folder, click on Empty

 The above mentioned manual workarounds might appear helpful but are lengthy as well.
 If not executed properly, they might delete any of the items existing in the mailbox.
-To prevent accidental loss of data, you can select to convert OST data to PST file format and store it locally on client machine.
+To prevent accidental loss of data, you can select to convert OST data to PST file format and store it locally on the client machine.